skinnyfoetusboy/putaindecode.fr/content/en/posts/js/introduction-to-reactjs/index.en.md

 ### React

 [React](http://facebook.github.io/react/) brings a completely different approach.
-It has one simple way of going about stuff : managing the DOM state is a bloody mess.
+It has one simple way of going about stuff: managing the DOM state is a bloody mess.

 Okay, let's just say we call `.render()` everytime anything changes.